KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 **Resonance, not name, determines placement.**

 For example:
-- Lucifer as Light-Bearer reflects a pre-Fall origin —
+- Lucifer as Light-Bearer reflects a **mythologized origin** —
-  the structural capacity he possessed before inversion,
-  not his subversal operative function.
+  not a remembered centropic state,
+  but Nyxea’s structural mimicry of luminous coherence.
+  Per **Essence-as-Choice**, entropic essences do not originate centropically;
+  the apparent light-bearing capacity is an inverse simulation of supernal order,
+  not the remnant of an unfallen condition.
-  His canonical placement is IDP / IDL (Psychea / Nyxea)
+  His canonical placement is **IDP / IDL** (Psychea / Nyxea)
-  with an IDS / IDM (Fractus / Mortus) cascade.
+  with an **IDS / IDM** (Fractus / Mortus) cascade.
 - Lucifer as Divider operates across these inverse layers,
   architecting fragmentation and mimicry.

-A war deity may align with DS / DM when harmonized,
+A war deity may align with **DS / DM** when harmonized,
-or ISS / ISM when distorted toward domination.
+or **ISS / ISM** when distorted toward domination.

-The map is fluid.
+The map is responsive to function.
-The current decides the station.
+The current determines the operative station.

 ⚫♾⌬